 .
 Prevents unintentional disinheriting and other problems of joint ownership, especially in blended families

 .
 Can protect dependents with special needs.
 More information.

 .
 Professional management with corporate trustee if desired

 .
 Inexpensive, easy to set up and maintain

 Many of our clients are able to avoid the expense and delay of probate by choosing one of our living trust plans.

-We offer complete living trust plans from $895.
+We offer complete living trust plans for a nominal flat fee.
 Our lowest cost plan includes:

 . simple pour-over will;